sogaiu/ts-clojure/README.md

 ### Tweak settings

-The file `conf.clj` contains a few somewhat configurable things to tweak such as:
+The file `conf/conf.clj` contains a few somewhat configurable things to tweak such as:

 * `abi` - ABI number to use when generating `parser.c` from